LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Introduction

 In addition to the above mapping approaches, to achieve larger-scale map reconstruction and multi-robot collaboration, several multi-robot SLAM systems \cite{dclslam, discoslam} and offline map fusion techniques \cite{LAMM, automerge, pcm1, pcm2, pcm3, lidarvggt} have shown promising results in recent years.
 In general, these methods focus on two aspects: removing outliers in loop closure data and achieving map fusion through multi-robot PGO.
-However, PGO-based methods are fundamentally the same in single-robot and multi-robot applications as they both use odometry constraints and loop closure constraints for map refinement.
+However, PGO-based methods are fundamentally the same in single-robot and multi-robot applications, as they both use odometry constraints and loop closure constraints for map refinement.
 As discussed in the previous paragraph, these approaches neither directly utilize the geometric information in multi-robot maps nor fully leverage loop closure data.
-Consequently, they only ensure the basic alignment and consistency of the global map but fail to generate high-quality point cloud maps.
-In particular, they often suffer from misalignment in regions with overlap between robots, as demonstrated in Fig.~\ref{fig:compare_pcd} (b) and (c).
+Consequently, they only ensure the basic alignment and consistency of the global map but fail to reconstruct high-quality point cloud maps.
+In particular, they often suffer from misalignment in regions with overlap between robots.
+Recently, several life-long SLAM systems \cite{voxel-slam, slim} handle multi-session mapping via a PGO-then-full-BA paradigm, where PGO and global BA are loosely coupled.
+To maintain controllable time costs, this pipeline relies on data sparsification or aggregation.
+Consequently, it is sensitive to initial PGO priors and often fails to achieve divergence-free and globally consistent map merging in multi-robot scenarios.